Gase: Dolphins await NFL's decision on game

-DAVIE, Fla. -- Miami Dolphins coach Adam Gase says he's awaiting a decision from the NFL regarding whether to move the team's season opener against Tampa Bay to another city or earlier this week because of Hurricane Irma.
+DAVIE, Fla. -- Miami Dolphins coach Adam Gase said Tuesday he's awaiting a decision from the NFL as to whether his team's game against the Tampa Bay Buccaneers will be moved to another city or a day earlier this week because of Hurricane Irma.

 The game is scheduled for 1 p.m.
-ET Sunday at Hard Rock Stadium in Miami, but that might change because Irma is forecast to threaten South Florida over the weekend.
-Playing Thursday night or in another site are among the options that have been discussed.
+ET on Sunday at Hard Rock Stadium in Miami, but that might change because Irma is forecast to threaten South Florida over the weekend.
+Playing Thursday night or at another site are among the options that have been discussed.

 "We're going to keep practicing and getting ready for the game until somebody tells us different," Gase said.

-The teams share the same bye week in November but would prefer to avoid moving the game to that weekend, because it would mean both teams would play 16 weeks in a row.
+The teams share the same bye week in November but would prefer to avoid moving the game to that weekend because it would mean both teams would play 16 weeks in a row.

 "Whatever they tell us to do, we'll do," Gase said.